-Enclose a letter which includes your name, address, telephone number, and serial number and model of the firearm.
+Enclose a letter which includes your name, address, telephone number, serial number, model of the firearm, and your repair authorization number.
 Describe in detail the trouble you have experienced with your firearm, or the work you wish to have done.
 Merely stating that the firearm "needs repair" is inadequate information.
 Please enclose copies of any previous correspondence.